felixled/platypus/README.md

 ### Code dependencies
 - Toby Cubitt's MATLAB package *quantinf*, available at https://www.dr-qubit.org/matlab.html.
-- MATLAB's *particleswarm* function, packaged in the "Global Optimization Toolbox" (this can be replaced by other optimization routines such as *fminunc*, see the file [optimize_private_information](optimization/optimize_private_information.m)).
+- MATLAB's *particleswarm* function, packaged in the "Global Optimization Toolbox" (this can be replaced by other optimization routines such as *fminunc*, see the file [optimize_private_information](optimize_private_information.m) for how to specify an optimizing routine).

 ### Getting started
 (to be added)